scacner/project-bot/README.md

 To update items already on the project board, the following rules are available:

 - `add_label`: (requires exactly one argument, the string representing the name of the label) Adds label to item moved to the column the rule is located
-- `assign_issue_on_branch_create`: When a branch is created that starts with a valid number of an unassigned issue that's in a project with this rule listed, the issue is assigned to the branch creator.
-Note: because this rule does not move an item on a project board, the rule can be placed in any project column.
+- `assign_issue_on_branch_create`: When a branch is created that starts with a valid number of an unassigned issue that's in a Project with this rule listed, the issue is assigned to the branch creator.
+Note: because this rule does not move an item on a Project board, the rule can be placed in any Project column.

 ## Other